MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Update-MgServicePrincipal.md

   - `[TokenLifetimePolicyId <String>]`: The unique identifier of tokenLifetimePolicy
   - `[UserId <String>]`: The unique identifier of user

-KEYCREDENTIALS <IMicrosoftGraphKeyCredential\[]>: The collection of key credentials associated with the service principal.
+`KEYCREDENTIALS <IMicrosoftGraphKeyCredential[]>`: The collection of key credentials associated with the service principal.
 Not nullable.
 Supports $filter (eq, not, ge, le).
   - `[CustomKeyIdentifier <Byte[]>]`: A 40-character binary type that can be used to identify the credential.
 Optional.
 When not provided in the payload, defaults to the thumbprint of the certificate.
   - `[DisplayName <String>]`: Friendly name for the key.
 Optional.
   - `[EndDateTime <DateTime?>]`: The date and time at which the credential expires.
 The DateTimeOffset type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[Key <Byte[]>]`: The certificate's raw data in byte array converted to Base64 string.
 Returned only on $select for a single object, that is, GET applications/{applicationId}?$select=keyCredentials or GET servicePrincipals/{servicePrincipalId}?$select=keyCredentials; otherwise, it is always null.
+From a .cer certificate, you can read the key using the Convert.ToBase64String() method.
+For more information, see Get the certificate key.
   - `[KeyId <String>]`: The unique identifier (GUID) for the key.
   - `[StartDateTime <DateTime?>]`: The date and time at which the credential becomes valid.The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
   - `[Type <String>]`: The type of key credential; for example, Symmetric, AsymmetricX509Cert.
   - `[Usage <String>]`: A string that describes the purpose for which the key can be used; for example, Verify.

-MEMBEROF <IMicrosoftGraphDirectoryObject\[]>: Roles that this service principal is a member of.
+`MEMBEROF <IMicrosoftGraphDirectoryObject[]>`: Roles that this service principal is a member of.
 HTTP Methods: GET Read-only.
 Nullable.
 Supports $expand.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-OAUTH2PERMISSIONGRANTS <IMicrosoftGraphOAuth2PermissionGrant\[]>: Delegated permission grants authorizing this service principal to access an API on behalf of a signed-in user.
+`OAUTH2PERMISSIONGRANTS <IMicrosoftGraphOAuth2PermissionGrant[]>`: Delegated permission grants authorizing this service principal to access an API on behalf of a signed-in user.
 Read-only.
 Nullable.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[ClientId <String>]`: The id of the client service principal for the application which is authorized to act on behalf of a signed-in user when accessing an API.
 Required.
 Supports $filter (eq only).
   - `[ConsentType <String>]`: Indicates if authorization is granted for the client application to impersonate all users or only a specific user.
 AllPrincipals indicates authorization to impersonate all users.
 Principal indicates authorization to impersonate a specific user.
 Consent on behalf of all users can be granted by an administrator.
 Non-admin users may be authorized to consent on behalf of themselves in some cases, for some delegated permissions.
 Required.
 Supports $filter (eq only).